jfiliprc/TimeLogix/README.md

 ## Description

-TimeLogix is a web-based application designed to streamline employee attendance management, time tracking, and HR-related tasks.
+TimeLogix is a web-based object-oriented application designed to streamline employee attendance management, time tracking, and HR-related tasks.
 This project offers a user-friendly interface for employees to log their work hours accurately, allowing for precise record-keeping of attendance, departures, and absence tracking.
 Administrators can manage employee data securely, making HR processes more efficient.

 ## Key Features